goatshriek/ruby-dragon/README.md

 than being compiled to java first.

-## JShell Usage
+## Groovy Usage
-The JShell plugin provides an interactive Java interpreter by JShell, a Java REPL included in Java.
-It provides the same built in variables that are available in Java scripts:
+Groovy follows the same patterns as the other languages, being provided in the `GroovyDragon` plugin and reachable from the `Window->Groovy` menu option.
+It has the same built-in variables that the others provide:

 ```
 currentAddress